 - I do not eat snack and junk foods like candy, soft drinks, chips, cookies, pies and cakes, etc.

-- I do use condiments like brown mustard, soy sauce and hot sauce
+- I do use condiments like brown mustard, hot sauce if pressure cooked and no soy sauce

 - I utilize all spices